 English as a Second Language (ESL) courses: Title IV regulations do not limit the number of ESL courses that are eligible for federal funding (except as described by the repeat rule) so long as the student remains in satisfactory academic standing.
-Although the maximum number of ESL courses is not otherwise specified (except as described by the repeat rule) under the Title IV regulations, students should be aware that all types of financial aid are limited and that they may use some of their eligibility while enrolled in these courses.
+Although the maximum number of ESL courses is not otherwise specified, students should be aware that all types of financial aid are limited and that they may use some of their eligibility while enrolled in these courses.
 Students who use some of their Title IV aid during their enrollment in ESL courses should plan carefully for their academic and financial future to complete any associate degree (and/or baccalaureate) programs.

 ESL courses are included in the qualitative assessment of SAP, which means that these courses are included in the GPA used to calculate the student’s SAP status.
 ESL courses are also included in the quantitative assessment of SAP.
 All ESL courses are included in the cumulative pace of credit completion assessment, however up to 44 ESL credits are excluded from the quantitative timeframe assessment of SAP.

 Changes of program: Students are permitted to make changes to their program of study in accordance with their academic goals and College policies.
 So long as students are meeting all other SAP standards, changes of program alone will not disqualify them for Title IV eligibility.
 After the initial declaration of the student’s program of study, the student can change their program up to 2 times (three total declared programs during their academic career at PCC) effective July 1, 2017 going forward; prior changes will not be included.